frechg/frechg.github.io/index.markdown

   <section class="profile__section">
     <p>
       <strong>Currently</strong> exploring startup ideas and looking for
       co-founders.
-Read about the ideas I’m developing below, and reach out if your interested!
+Read about the ideas I’m developing below, and let me know what you think.
     </p>
   </section>
   <section class="profile__section">